Marlboro: Advertising

 In the 1920s, advertising for the cigarette was primarily based on how ladylike the filter cigarette was, in an attempt to appeal to the mass market.
 To this end, the filter had a printed red band around it to hide lipstick stains, calling it "Beauty Tips to Keep the Paper from Your Lips".

 The red and white package was designed by designer Frank Gianninoto.
 The repositioning of Marlboro as a men's cigarette was handled by Chicago advertiser Leo Burnett.
 The proposed campaign was to present a lineup of manly figures: sea captains, weightlifters, war correspondents, construction workers, etc. The cowboy was to have been the first in this series.
 While Philip Morris was concerned about the campaign, they eventually gave the green light.

 Marlboro's market share rose from less than one percent to the fourth best-selling brand.
 This convinced Philip Morris to drop the lineup of manly figures and stick with the cowboy, later known as the Marlboro Man.
 From 1963, the television advertisements used Elmer Bernstein's theme from The Magnificent Seven.

 Over the years, Philip Morris has made many billboard, poster and magazine adverts.

 Philip Morris also made various sports-related billboards, stickers and other memorabilia throughout the years, mainly promoting the Marlboro brand via its McLaren and Ferrari teams partnerships in places like Russia and Monaco.

 Through licensees, Philip Morris sells various merchandising products, such as lighters, ashtrays, sunglasses and other accessories, which are sometimes given away to the target group as part of marketing promotions.

 In 1983, the campaign "Marlboro Adventure Team" was launched in Germany, in which purchasers of the brand could apply to win a trip to the USA to live like the "Marlboro Man", as well as a plethora of different clothing items and accessories.

 Post-Tobacco Master Settlement Agreement

-In the aftermath of the 1998 Master Settlement Agreement, Marlboro, then the leading cigarette brand in the United States, was greatly restricted in its capacity advertise its product offerings.
+In the aftermath of the 1998 Master Settlement Agreement, Marlboro, then the leading cigarette brand in the United States, was greatly restricted in its capacity to advertise its product offerings.
 Philip Morris thus shifted primarily to 'point of sale' and mail advertising.
 By 2005, Marlboro had exclusive contracts with almost half of the country's retailers to display and advertise its premium offerings in prominent locations.

-By the turn of the millennium, the company had adopted the Marlboro Miles rewards catalog as a means of incentivizing consumer loyalty.
+By 2000, the company had adopted the Marlboro Miles rewards catalog as a means of incentivizing consumer loyalty.
 In 2009, the Ninth Circuit Court of Appeals overturned an earlier court judgement which had found that the proof-of-purchase system it utilized was by definition a 'gift certificate' program.
 This secondary judgement allowed Philip Morris to revoke the validity of 'Five Miles' products after a certain date.